DraxFM/HookBeam/README.md

+> [!CAUTION]
+> This product was merely made for educational purposes only.
+Using this product for malicious intent is not condoned!

 # HookBeam v1.0.7

 HookBeam is a terminal based program written in Python to "tinker around" with Discord Webhooks.

 Compatible with Windows 10/11, untested on MacOS/Linux.

-#### :x: This program was made for educational purposes only.
-I do not condone or promote any illegal behavior that can be replicated using my program! :x:

 ## :large_blue_circle: - Content
 - [:100: - Features](#features)